Post

 wsl --shutdown UbuntuDev2

-Shutdown all the running images
+Shutdown all the running distributions

 1